-Texas Honey Queen, Hayden Wolf, and Texas Honey Princess Shannon LaGrave act as official spokespersons for the Texas Beekeepers Association to promote all aspects of the Beekeeping Industry.
-The Texas Honey Queen and Princess are available for interviews, personal appearances, and are prepared to give presentations to local community groups.
+Texas Honey Queen, Tabitha Mansker acts as the official spokespersons for the Texas Beekeepers Association to promote all aspects of the Beekeeping Industry.
+The Texas Honey Queen is available for interviews, personal appearances, and are prepared to give presentations to local community groups.

-To arrange for the Texas Honey Queen or the Texas Honey Princess to visit your area, contact:
+To arrange for the Texas Honey Queen to visit your area, contact:

 Rachael Seida, Texas Honey Queen Chair

 The 2016 Texas Honey Queen, Hope Pettibon, and lives in the DFW area on a small ranch with her 10 siblings and parents.
 Hope served as the CCHBA 2014 Honey Princess, and CCHBA 2015 Honey Queen.
 She loves to spend her time outside gardening, farming, and has helped her family raise honey bees since 2004.
 Recently, her honey won 3rd place in the black jar tasting contest at the Texas State Fair.
 Hope is currently attending a one year Bible college in south Texas and has future aspirations to be an EMT.
 During her free time, she enjoys reading, playing the piano, cooking, and crafts.